Pavo-IM/Proxintosh/README.md

 # 🖥 Proxintosh
 MacOS Catalina `10.15.5 beta 3` on Proxmox VE 6.1 on AMD 3950X system with on-board USB Controllers, Radeon VII, 2x NVMe drives passed through to MacOS.

-### 🚧 Important
-This README is a work in progress and is not finalized.
-Please do not use these instructions until this warning has been removed.

 ## System Specs
 [**CPU**] AMD Ryzen 9 3950X 3.5 GHz 16-Core Processor
 [**CPU Cooler**] Thermaltake Floe Riing RGB 360 TT Premium Edition 42.34 CFM Liquid CPU Cooler